kdsp-net/gluon-web/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Shaping the Early-Stage Landscape"
+  title: "Shaping the Early-Stage Funding Landscape"
   content: "Whether you’re an angel investor looking to diversify and maximize your portfolio or a startup seeking fair and early-stage funding, Gluon Syndicate is here for you.
 Join us and become a part of a community that’s shaping the future of angel investments in CEE!"
   image: "/images/banner.png"
   buttons:
     - label_key: "startup"
       link:  "https://app.dealum.com/#/company/application/new/179459/lv87nnpydpvdwsus5oppwf09y4852o15"
       type: "primary"
       enable: true
     - label_key: "member"
       link:  "https://app.dealum.com/#/dealroom/member/new/62028/cyog3czz59zg1txo5oyln1tmlcoic3vr"
       type: "secondary"
       enable: true